ASX: GED

 More recent drilling (2023) on step-out sections to the west of the previously drilled deposit extended the copper-silver stratabound sulphide deposit to the west and at depth.
 The most westerly intersection in the recent diamond drilling program intersected 44.22m @ 0.6% CuEq* (0.50% Cu, 3.2 g/t Ag) from 34.8m in NBSDD007 and included a massive sulphide zone of 0.49m @ 10.3% Cu, 56.9 g/t Ag (Figure 4 & 5).
 Further drilling is planned to extend this zone, to target a substantial stratabound Cu-Ag sulphide resource.

-Nosib Resource, Mineral Resource Estimate and Development Studies:
+Nosib Mineral Resource Estimate and Development Studies:

 Mineral Resource modelling and estimation has been carried out by Shango Solutions.
 The Nosib mineralisation includes a supergene vanadium-copper-lead-silver zone which has been drill defined at 10m to 20m spacing with RC and diamond drilling over a 100m strike length and to approximately 80m vertical depth (Figures 4 & 5).